New Pokemon Snap is the most chill game since Animal Crossing

-The hint is in the name: New Pokemon Snap is the long awaited sequel to N64 cult classic Pokemon Snap.
-Fans have clamored for a new Pokemon Snap for the last decade and, though there's been 22 years and about 700 new Pokemon since the original's release, the fundamentals of the game haven't changed much.
+After well over a decade of fans pestering Nintendo for a follow up to Pokemon Snap, one is finally launching on the Switch on Friday.
+The hint is in the name: New Pokemon Snap is the long awaited sequel to N64 cult classic and, despite there being 22 years and roughly 700 new Pokemon since the original's release, the fundamentals of the game haven't changed much.
 You're inside a capsule vehicle that treks along a fixed path, you throw fruit, zoom in with a snazzy camera and take photos of Pokemon for a professor to evaluate.

 Like many gamers who intend to buy New Pokemon Snap on Friday, I played the original on the N64.
 My heart was excited for New Pokemon Snap, but my brain was weary.
 I had it all wrong.
 New Pokemon Snap is a reinvigorating vacation for your brain, one that works because it's so full of heart.
 Remind you of anything?